Chicago: Etymology and nicknames

-The name Chicago is derived from a French rendering of the indigenous Miami–Illinois name Šikaakonki, the locative form of the word šikaakwa which can mean both "skunk" and "ramps," a wild relative of onion and garlic known to botanists as Allium tricoccum.
-The first known reference to the site of the city of Chicago as "Checagou" was by Robert de LaSalle around 1679 in a memoir.
+The name Chicago is derived from a French rendering of the indigenous Miami–Illinois word šikaakwa, which was a name for a wild relative of onion and garlic known to modern botanists as Allium tricoccum.
+The first known reference to the site of the city of Chicago as "Checagou" was by Robert de La Salle around 1679 in a memoir.
 Henri Joutel, in his journal of 1688, noted that the eponymous wild "garlic" grew profusely in the area.
 According to his diary of late September 1687: